jaanga/terrain-viewer/un-flatland/readme.md

 * Runs files locally or sourced from a static file server - such as [GitHub Pages]( http://pages.github.com/ )
 * Carries out all the interpolation necessary to view zoom levels 8 and higher
 * Supports real-time zoom, pan and rotate
-* Creates and reads permalinks for zoom, latitude, longitude, vertical scale and map type
+* Creates and reads permalinks for zoom, latitude, longitude, vertical scale and map type and more
-* Toggle 3D placards that show place names
+* Toggle 3D placards that show place names, elevation and other data
 * Toggle display of menu and stats
 * Easy to build your own place lists
 * Supports large user-defined gazetteer